tilgovi/dom-seek/README.md

-If the argument is an integer, seeks the iterator forward (if `where` is positive) or backward (if `where` is negative) until `where` characters have been traversed orthe traversal ends.
+If the argument is an integer, seeks the iterator forward (if `where` is positive) or backward (if `where` is negative) until `where` characters have been traversed or the traversal ends.

 If the argument is a node, seeks the iterator forward or backward until its reference node is equal to the argument and the iterator pointer is before the